Everything all at once: On choosing an estimand for multi-component environmental exposures

-We estimate that longitudinally reducing all pesticide classes by 20\% would statistically significantly reduce risk of hypertension by the last follow-up visit by 10.8 percentage points (95\% CI: 1.97, 19.7) (Figure \ref{fig:longredall}).
-The other mixture shifts were estimated to reduce risk of hypertension by a lesser amount.
+Figure \ref{fig:longredall} shows point estimates and 95\% confidence intervals of each $\hat \lambda^*$.
+We estimate that longitudinally reducing all pesticide classes by 20\% would reduce risk of hypertension by the last follow-up visit by 4.4 percentage points (95\% CI: -0.2, 11.0).
+Longitudinally reducing just the first 5 pesticide classes, last 2 pesticide classes, or paraquat only were estimated to reduce risk of hypertension by similar or lesser amounts (risk reductions of 4.9 (95\% CI: -0.6, 10.3), 1.1 (95\% CI: -4.0, 6.1), and 1.0 percentage points (95\% CI: -1.1, 2.9), respectively).

+This suggests that---if our identification assumptions hold---longitudinal 20\% reductions to this set of seven pesticide classes over 10 years is estimated to reduce risk of hypertension by the final follow-up point by over 4 percentage points, when the mothers are 48 years old, on average.
+Our results suggest that exposure to the first five pesticide classes may contribute more to this risk than exposure to glyphosates and paraquats.